rudra-iitm/club_catalyst/Readme.md

   npm start
 ```

-This is start frontend at PORT 3000 @ http://localhost:3000/
+This will start frontend at PORT 3000 @ http://localhost:3000/